marcdubois71450/tools/console/psp/crack.md

 - PSP_00 Contains the file tree for the Update to 6.61 Official (for all model), the PRO-C flash (UPDATE, Flash Recovery, CIPL Flasher) to be copied to the root of the memory card
 - PSP_01 Contains the file tree with Infinity 2.1 (for some 2000, all 3000 and STREET) file and the PRO-C flash (UPDATE, Flash Recovery) to be copied to the root of the memory card
 - PSP_02 Contains the file tree with Infinity for PSP GO and the PRO-C flash (UPDATE, Flash Recovery) to be copied to the root of the memory card
-- PSP_SAMPLE Contains an example of using the Game Categories plugin, to organize your games by folder.
-To be copied to the root of the memory card.
-Then place your Games/Homebrews in the appropriate category folders